dino572/DreamDeathswap/README.md

 # DreamDeathswap
-plugin that will allow you and your friend to play deathswap
+plugin that will allow you and your friend to play deathswap, posted on spigotmc.org: https://www.spigotmc.org/resources/dreamdeathswap.79243/